 Teaching by experienced academics and practitioners in the subject will be supplemented by occasional guest lecturers and speakers.

-There will be a broad range of assessment methods so that students are exposed to the different types of task they might encounter in the workplace.
+There will be a broad range of assessment methods so that you are exposed to the different types of task you might encounter in the workplace.
 These will include coursework in the form of professional skills portfolios, written pieces in the form of reports or essays, and poster and oral presentations.

-We also continuously review the assessment methods used to ensure they adequately prepare students for graduate level employment.
+We also continuously review the assessment methods used to ensure they adequately prepare you for graduate level employment.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence and key transferable skills to shape you into a world ready Chester graduate.